 Laura Ogden (L.J.)

-Laura is a PhD researcher on the MO-TRAYL project led by Prof. Valentina Mazzucato.
-She works in the Globalisation, Transnationalism and Development research program at the Faculty of Arts and Social Sciences.
+I am a post-doctoral researcher on the MO-TRAYL project led by Prof. Valentina Mazzucato.
+I work in the Globalisation, Transnationalism and Development research program at the Faculty of Arts and Social Sciences.

 Professional career history